 The action plan was updated in October 2021 and can be viewed here: Dementia Action Plan October 2021

 Here’s a link to a checklist – advising how to improve your building/premises for people with dementia: Dementia Friendly Environments Checklist.

 Dementia Friendly Cinema

-We’re re-starting Dementia Friendly Cinema in September – see our website Events page for information.
+Dementia Friendly Cinema restarted in September 2021 – see our website Events page for information.